EsriDE/urban-heat-risk-index/README.md

 ## Contributing

-We welcome contributions from the community!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.
+We welcome contributions from the community.

 ## License